This simple baked tofu recipe is delicious as a snack or entree, and is so easy to prepare! Vegan & gluten-free.

 Don’t forget to pin this recipe to save it for later!

-Reasons to love this baked tofu recipe
+Reasons you’ll love this baked tofu recipe

 - it has SO MUCH FLAVOR and is even kid-friendly